 Eniko Janko is the office coordinator at the Kellogg Institute, where she serves as the first point of contact for visitors and provides administrative support to the Institute’s leadership team, in addition to handling other administrative tasks.

-Born in Romania, Janko has worked in Hungary, England, and the United States.
-She is fluent in Romanian and Hungarian and has professional working knowledge of German.
-Before joining the Institute, Janko worked on archival processing projects for the University of Notre Dame Archives, including transcribing and digitizing nearly 500 speeches made by former Notre Dame President Rev. Theodore M. Hesburgh, CSC.
+Born in Romania, Janko has studied in Hungary, Romania, and in the United States and she speaks Hungarian, Romanian, English, and German..
+Before joining the Institute, She worked on archival processing projects for the University of Notre Dame Archives, including transcribing and digitizing nearly 500 speeches made by former Notre Dame President Rev. Theodore M. Hesburgh, CSC.

 Janko earned a BS in consumer economics from Cornell University and an MA in social and political science from the University of Chicago.